-Students who would like to see a Medical Doctor or Mental Health Therapist/Psychiatrist should follow up with the Director of Health Services.
-The Director of Health Services or the School Counselor will obtain parent/guardian permission, will assist the student with making an appointment and schedule transportation.
-It is important that students report to the nurse when they return to school, and that they comply with a medical/mental health professional's instructions.
+Students who would like to see a Medical Provider (MD, NP, PA) or Mental Health Therapist/Psychiatrist should contact the Director of Health Services.
+The Director of Health Services or the School Counselor will obtain parent/guardian permission (if required), will assist the student with making an appointment and schedule transportation.
+Transportation by Darrow School costs \$45 per appointment, which is billed to the Student Account.
+It is important that students report back to the Nurse, after a medical appointment, when they return to school.
+This is to ensure medical information is communicated to the Health Center and that everyone complies with the medical/mental health professional's instructions.
 Failure to do so endangers the student's health and potentially those in the community.

-All routine dental work and other treatment of a non-emergency nature should, when possible, be conducted at home during vacations.
+All routine dental work and other treatment, of a non-emergency nature, should be conducted at home during vacations or breaks.